 - Design is very similar to the classic GI Magazines

-- Big bore follower design ensures reliability feeding
+- Big bore follower design ensures reliable feeding

-CMMG MKW-15 .458 SOCOM 10 Round Magazine
+CMMG MKW-15 .458 SOCOM 10-Round Magazine

-The CMMG MKW-15 is one of the best .458 SOCOM magazines on the market today.
-It’s a premium magazine that commands a premium price point, but you’re getting a very long lasting and durable magazine for the money too.
+To summarize, the CMMG MKW-15 is one of the best .458 SOCOM magazines on the market today.
+Itâs also a high-quality magazine commanding a premium price point.
+With this, you will get a long-lasting and durable magazine for your money.

-- Light and yet durable polymer construction
+- Light and durable polymer construction

 - Non-tilt follower and curved design ensure good and reliable feeding